 The M5S hate categories.
 They claim to be neither left nor right, and their defining feature is an ‘anti-establishment’ attitude.

-Officially, it stands for transparency and is anti-corruption, calling for politicians’ salaries to be reduced and using an online platform to vote on candidates and legislation, as part of its commitment to ‘direct democracy’.
-However, it has faced criticism for tight control by party leadership: locally elected representatives must abide by a ‘code of conduct’ and get permission from the leaders on numerous issues.
+Officially, M5S stands for transparency and is anti-corruption, calling for politicians’ salaries to be reduced and using an online platform to vote on candidates and legislation, as part of its commitment to ‘direct democracy’.
+However, it has faced criticism in the past for tight control by party leadership: locally elected representatives must abide by a ‘code of conduct’ and get permission from the leaders on numerous issues.

-On other issues, the party's policies are a mixture of the traditional left and right, and often hard to pin down.
-It withdrew support for gay civil unions in parliament in 2016, despite a vast majority of voting members favouring the bill, and has a relatively tough stance on immigration issues.
-On the environment and social inequality, though, it's much closer to the traditional left.
+On other issues, the party’s policies are a mixture of the traditional left and right, and often hard to pin down.
+It withdrew support for gay civil unions in parliament in 2016, though its 2022 manifesto says the party is in favour of equal marriage rights.
+Over the years, M5S has maintained a relatively tough stance on immigration issues; on the environment and social inequality, though, it’s much closer to the traditional left.

-- These are the promises Italy's political parties have made to voters
+- What election promises have Italy’s political parties made so far?

-The Movement shocked observers when it scooped 25 percent of the vote in the 2013 general elections, becoming the country’s second-biggest party, and has continued to perform well in polls.
+The Movement scooped 33 percent of the vote in the 2018 general elections, making it the country’s largest party at the time.

-Beppe Grillo is the co-founder of the moment, together with Gianroberto Casaleggio who died last April.
-The former comedian was known for his vulgarity (early party rallies were known as 'Vaffa days' or 'Fuck you days') and rants, but he led the M5S to its strong performance in the 2013 election.
-Recently, he's taken steps to publicly distance himself from the M5S, rarely appearing at events and disassociating his blog from the party it spawned.
+Beppe Grillo is the co-founder of the movement, together with Gianroberto Casaleggio who died in 2017.
+The former comedian was known for his vulgarity (early party rallies were known as ‘Vaffa days’ or ‘Fuck you days’) and rants, but he was responsible for the Movement’s break out success.
+Recently, he’s taken steps to publicly distance himself from the M5S, rarely appearing at events, and in 2018 disassociating his blog from the party it spawned.
+He has at times butted heads with Conte, accusing the latter of lacking political vision and trying to preside over a one-man party.